farouk-allani/eaglefi-docs-2/docs/getting-started.md

 - **Pools**: Dive into liquidity or create your own.
 - **Tokens**: Launch your dream project in minutes.

-*Tip: Hover over buttons—our UI is packed with helpful tooltips!*
+*Tip: Hover over buttons,our UI is packed with helpful tooltips!*

 <!-- ---